 Take a hike to the top of Elephant Mountain for the best view of Taipei City.
 The Elephant Mountain hiking trail is ranked as the top attraction in Taipei by TripAdvisor among over 400 things to do in Taipei.

 Enjoy the best getaway at Grand Hyatt Taipei!
-Pamper yourself with various weekend activities from learning cooking and baking secrets with 5-star chefs to essential oil spa treatment.
-Book now!
-For details, please call 02 2720-1230 ext.
-3948 or 3957. ** Detailed information available at link below.
+Pamper yourself with various activities from learning cooking and baking secrets with 5-star chefs to a relaxing wine and yoga session.